efazel/engle_granger_critical_values/README.md

-# engle_granger_critical_values
+# Engle and Granger Critical Values
-Computes critical values for Engle-Granger co-integration test.
+This exercise aims at replicating critical values for Engle-Granger co-integration test by Monte Carlo simulation